-15. Subject to NPFC's Data-Sharing and Data-Security Protocols for Vessel Monitoring System (VMS) Data, VMS data shall only be accessed and used for the purposes included in this measure or for any other purposes as agreed by the Commission.
+- 15. In accordance with NPFC's Data-Sharing and Data-Security Protocols for Vessel Monitoring System (VMS) Data (Annex 2), VMS data shall only be accessed and used for the purposes included in this measure or for any other purposes as agreed by the Commission. - 16.
+MTUs on fishing vessels shall be tamper-proof so as to preserve the security and integrity of VMS data.

-VMS data transmission failure